jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 whiskers suggests that we would be flagging many reasonable values as outliers (e.g., those above 20 or so for fishing).

-Log-transforming the y-axis produces more normal distributions, and likely provides a more reasonable criteria for outlier identification.
+Log-transforming the y-axis (`apply_log = TRUE`) produces more normal distributions, and likely provides a more reasonable criteria for outlier identification.
+Note that we don’t need to supply `ignore_zero = TRUE` since `log(0)` is undefined.

 ``` r
 outlier_plot(activities, days, act, apply_log = TRUE)